 That Regulation does not include a list of socially sustainable economic activities.
 Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.

-A reference benchmark has not been designated for the purpose of attaining the environmental or social characteristics promoted by this Sub-Fund.
+measure how the environmental or social characteristics promoted by the -financial product are attained.